SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 </tr>

 <tr>
-<td> Specifying a default value for lines that are not found to avoid an exception </td>
+<td> Specifying a default value for lines that are not found or marking as optional to avoid an exception </td>
 <td>

 - You can specify default values for lines that are not found to avoid an exception.